Back Pain

 A: No, it is not contagious.

-Q: What things should I know before seeing a doctor about my neck?
+Q: What should I know about my neck before seeing a doctor?

 A: See a doctor if you have persistent pain that does not go away.